-(xvi) Net Salvage Provision
+(m) Net salvage provision

-The net salvage provision account captures the provision for costs which may be incurred to remove assets from service either through actual removal of the asset or through disconnection from the transmission or distribution system.
+The net salvage provision account captures the provision for costs which may be incurred to remove assets from service in a future period.
 As actual removal costs are incurred, the net salvage provision account is drawn down.
-For the year ended December 31, 2023, approximately \$59 million (December 31, 2022 - \$57 million) was collected from customers through depreciation expense to offset future removal costs which may be incurred.
-Actual removal costs incurred for the year ended December 31, 2023 were \$19 million (December 31, 2022 - \$19 million).
+For the year ended December 31, 2024, \$62 million (December 31, 2023 - \$59 million) was collected from customers through depreciation expense to offset future removal costs which may be incurred.
+Actual removal costs incurred for the year ended December 31, 2024 were \$19 million (December 31, 2023 - \$19 million).